pglass/GlassCAS/README.md

 Overview
 ========
-This is (going to be) a computer algebra system written in Python.
+This is my unfinished experiment in writing a computer algebra system.

 This has been tested under Python 3: